 Efficient gear system helps Canadian OEM find the right conveying solution

-By Emerson Industrial Automation
+August 17, 2012 by Emerson Industrial Automation

 Motion Industries’ two new Canadian facilities might not have an actual bottling line, but that didn’t stop the company from adopting a conveyor solution widely used in the bottling industry, where the system’s low-friction components have proven to reduce operating costs.